 United States Government Accountability Office (GAO) (2011) Military Training: Actions Needed to Improve Planning and Coordination of Army and Marine Corps Language and Culture Training.
 United States Government Accountability Office, Report to Congressional Committees, GAO-11-456.
 Washington, D.C.

-Van Der Auwera, Sigrid (2012), ‘Contemporary conflict, nationalism and the destruction of cultural property during armed conflict’ in Journal of Conflict Archaeology, Vol. 7, Issue 1, p.
+Van Der Auwera, Sigrid (2012) ‘Contemporary conflict, nationalism and the destruction of cultural property during armed conflict: a theoretical framework’ in Journal of Conflict Archaeology, Vol. 7, Issue 1, p.
 49-65

 Zeidler, James A., and Laurie W. Rush (2010) “In-Theatre Soldier Training through Cultural Heritage Playing Cards: A US Department of Defense Example,” in Archaeology, Cultural Property, and the Military, edited by L. W. Rush, pp. 73-85.
 The Boydell Press, Woodbridge, UK.